 Sign up for our monthly HIVE newsletter and get tips for finding a job, managing a business and advancing your career right in your inbox.

+When business ramps up, companies often beef up their workforces with seasonal employees.
 Though seasonal workers are only with your company for a short time, they still require the same caliber of recruiting as permanent employees.
 That entails crafting clear job descriptions, posting compelling ads, sorting through resumes, and screening and interviewing candidates.

 “It’s challenging,” says ALTRES Personnel Manager Lisa Kodama of recruiting seasonal workers.